BZIvanov/Learning-DataScience-and-MachineLearning/MachineLearning/SupervisedLearning/LinearRegression/readme.md

 ## Evaluation metrics

+Mean Absolute Error (MAE), Mean Squared Error (MSE), and Root Mean Squared Error (RMSE) are common evaluation metrics used in machine learning to assess the performance of regression models.

 Below are the three most common evaluation metrics for regression problems:

 **Mean Absolute Error** (MAE) is the mean of the absolute value of the errors: